-In August 2014, the Company entered into a separation agreement with an employee, which became effective on August 13, 2014.
-The Company will record the expense and liability associated with the separation agreement ratably over the period from August 5, 2014 through December 31, 2015 because the severance payments are subject to continued service and forfeiture until December 31, 2015.
-During the first quarter of 2015, the Company recorded severance expense in the amount of approximately \$72,000, which was recorded to research and development expense.
-During the first quarter of 2015, approximately \$82,000 was paid out of the severance accrual.
-Payments under this separation agreement will be paid out through December 2015.
+In August 2014, the Company entered into a separation agreement with an employee.
+The Company recorded the expense and liability associated with the separation agreement ratably over the period from August 5, 2014 through December 31, 2015 because the severance payments were subject to continued service and forfeiture until December 31, 2015.
+During the first quarter of 2015, the Company recorded severance expense in the amount of approximately \$0.1 million, which was recorded to research and development expense.
+Payments under this separation agreement were paid out through December 2015.